godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 sudo sysctl vm.swappiness=10

-Now, your system will have 16 GB of swap. that tirggers at like 90% cpu usage with an sdcard ready to build the project
+Now, your system will have 16 GB of swap. that tirggers at like 90% cpu usage with an sdcard ready to build the heavy parts of the project. ..and in retrospect necessary

-Monitor with htop from another shell while building to see all that
+SUCESSFULLY BUILD ON WAYLAND PLASMA,APPS WORKED IN X11 PLASMA AND WAYLAND PLASMA.
+ -firmware
+ -libsimulator
+ -simu
+ -companion
+ -simulator